Meet the Dogs of Agility Mindset, or, watch here for a few of our favorite moments, caught on video. Memories and magic. Make It Happen.

 Achieving a spot in every Final round at Cynosports was honestly, a brazen dream come true.
 Some of my prepwork included journaling, visualizing and studying the judges previous designs.
 When I stepped into the ring, I was prepared to handle whatever was set.
 We made it to every final of the event: Steeplechase, Grand Prix and Team.
 Outside the ring, I enjoyed time with friends, relaxing and Shepherd’s Pie.

-Nothing can describe making your very first Final at a National Championship.
+Nothing can describe making Finals at a National Championship.
 While some seemed stressed, I reveled in turning around in the arena and seeing the crowds, who (I told myself) were all there to watch me and my dog.
 Just as I had seen them in my preparatory visualizatons.
 Cool.

 This is the familiarity and understanding that happens when you have worked with your partner for 9 years.
 Kazee and I didn’t start our journey together, and it took some time for me to be clear and consistent in my handling.
 The reward was 6 AKC MACHs, a USDAA Championship, and a NADAC Versatility Championship.
 From a dog that didn’t want to work with me, to her amazing achievements, became a journey of trust, understanding, and my steady application of techniques to make her successful, and us a team.
 Thank you, Miss Sassy!